entangled/milkshake/lit/index.md

                 (\ev -> run $ handler ev >>= writeChan chan)) dirList) return $ liftIO $ sequence_ stopActions

+{-| Starts a number of watches, where each watch is specified by a list of
+    glob-patterns and a handler that converts 'Event' to a message.
+Generated events are pushed to the given channel.
+Returns an IO action that will stop all of these watches.

+    The glob-pattern is expanded such that all directories containing matching files are watched.
+In addition we also watch these directories if they're empty, so that we trigger on file creation events. -}
 monitor :: (MonadUnliftIO m, MonadReader env m, HasLogFunc env)
         => WatchManager -> Chan event
         -> [Watch m event] -> m (StopListening m)